hund030/TeamsFx_Wiki_review/Develop-single-sign-on-experience-in-Teams.md

 ### Teams Toolkit configuration files

-You can find your Teams Toolkit configuration files under `./teamsfx`.
-AAD related changes and configs needs to be added into your `.yml` files:
+You can find your Teams Toolkit configuration files `./.yml`.
+AAD related changes and configs needs to be added into your configuration files:
 - add `aadApp/create` under 'registerApp':
   * For creating new AAD apps used for SSO.
   * You can find more info [here](https://aka.ms/teamsfx-actions/aadapp-create)